davidgutierrezrubio/jmathanim/manual/02_BasicShapes/BasicShapes.md

 Each `Shape` object has a `JMPath` object which stores and manages the path represented.
 Each point of the path can be accesed with the method
 `getPoint(n)`.
 This is a circular array and zero-based, that is, if you have the object `pentagon` which is a shape with 5 vertices, `pentagon.getPoint(0)` will give you the first point of the shape, `pentagon.getPoint(1)` the second one,…​and `pentagon.getPoint(5)` instead of giving you an error, will return again the first point of the path.

-In the `Shape` objects, apart from `.getCenter()`method, which returns the center of its bounding box, there is also the `.getCentroid()`method which computes the centroid of the shape, defined by the mean point of all its vertices.
+In the `Shape` objects, apart from `.getCenter()`method, which returns the center of its bounding box, there is also the `.getCentroid()`method which computes the centroid of the shape, defined by the average point of all its vertices.
 This method effectively returns the center of a regular polygon for example, instead of the `.getCenter()`method.

 ## The `Arrow2D`class